Curated OER

 Gap Fill Letter- ESL Verbs

-In this ESL verbs instructional activity, students read a friendly letter and fill in 24 spaces with a present simple, past simple or present continuous verb.
+For this ESL verbs worksheet, students read a friendly letter and fill in 24 spaces with a present simple, past simple or present continuous verb.